 When I emailed the November issue of “Marketechniques,” I was reminded of a lesson I learned long ago but was in too big of a hurry to heed: even proofreaders need proofreaders!
 Yes, I admit it.
 In my haste to meet my own, self-imposed deadline, I sent out the newsletter without anyone (including me) proofreading it.
+This started when I was in the uni, always asking smart friends to proofread my essay.
 Did you happen to notice the two errors that I didn’t catch?
 One of them was in the subject line of the email!

 Whether your articles span multiple pages or only half a page, proofreading can make or break the impression you make with your readers.
 Conscientious writers are concerned with editing and proofreading.
 Together these processes make an article read as a professional piece of writing.

 Many writers think that missing commas or semicolons are the most common proofreading mistake, but they aren’t.
 One of the most common mistakes made by proofreaders (even experienced ones), is to confuse proofreading with other valuable types of editing.
 Proofreading concerns the final changes made to an article before it is published in electronic or print media.
 It does not involve reorganizing passages or changing sentence structure.
 It is mainly concerned with grammar and punctuation.
 Thinking of the old phrase “cross your ‘t’s and dot your ‘i’s” is a great mindset for proofreaders.

 The following tips are quick steps to proofreading an article:

 Wise writers know that it is more difficult to polish their grammar and review for commas right after they’ve written and edited an article.
 It is much easier to make proofreading a separate activity from writing and editing; sleeping refreshes the mind and allows the writer to break away from the article long enough to become objective again.